Nondirected Living Donor Procedure

 What is a nondirected living donor?

-A person who donates an organ to an unknown recipient.
+A person who donates an organ to an unknown recipient on the waiting list.

 Is the donation process anonymous?

-What are the risks involved in being a nondirected living donor?
+Are there risks associated with being a nondirected living donor?

-Can I change my mind after starting the donation process?
+Can anyone change their mind about donating after starting the process?

 If you have any feedback, please get in touch.